data-umbrella/event-transcripts/misc/26_luisa_astronomy.md

 00:15:14 Role of (Astronomy) archives
 00:17:28 About the astronomy archives
 00:17:56 Optimal browsers to use
-00:18:50 Mechanics of how to deal with digital images, bit depth
+00:18:50 Mechanics of how to deal with digital images, Concept 2a: Bit Depth 00:21:51 Concept 2b: Image Compressions